evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

   <span>(3)</span>
 </div>

-We will use a numerical method to solve Equation 3 and position the box in the simulation.
+We will use a numerical method to solve Equation 3 and move the box in the simulation.

 <h2 id="eulers_method">4.
 Solving the equation of motion numerically with Euler's method</h2>